 The all-on-4 dental implants are also engineered to prevent food from being caught beneath them.
 They are not detachable and may only be removed by your dentist.

 All-on-4 dental implants have a 10- to 15-year lifespan.
 According to a recent study, all-on-4 dental implants had a 95 percent long-term survival rate.
 Naturally, the better care you give them, the longer they will last.
 As a result, make sure you brush your teeth on a frequent basis.
-Your gum tissue is at risk, even if all-on-4 dental implants aren’t prone to cavities.
-In addition, any carelessness on the part of
+In addition to brushing, be sure to floss your teeth and use an alcohol-free mouthwash as part of your oral care regime.

 Full Mouth Dental Implants Cost with All-on-4